 The Matador Involvement Center (MIC) is the place to learn more about getting involved on campus and meeting people.
 The MIC connects students to dynamic co-curricular programs that empower them to make the most of their college experience.
 The MIC offers resources including campus event guidance, involvement advisement, leadership training, sport club support and new club development.
-The MIC is a part of the Office of Student Involvement and Development—connecting, developing and celebrating our students.
+The MIC is a part of the Department of Student Development and Transitional Programs—connecting, developing and celebrating our students.

 Clubs and Organizations